GenomicsAotearoa/hts_workshop_mpi/docs/level2/12_shell_variables.md

     CNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNN
     ```

 We could run this command a thousand times and it would always return the same result.
-If I was instead to create a variable which represented this sequence, I could change the value that it represents and run the command a second time to get a new result.
+If we were instead to create a variable which represented this sequence, the value that it represents could be changed over time, giving a different result each time the command was run.
 Without worry about the syntax for declaring or accessing the variable (which we will cover in the sections below), consider the following code:

 !!! terminal "code"